geekuillaume/nodejs-api-kickstarter/README.md

 Everywhere in this project, UUIDs are used instead of the classic auto-incremental integers IDs.
 This way you don't expose the number of elements in your db (like the number of users of your API).
 It can also help prevent bugs in your code as you cannot guess the id of a specific object and so cannot directly target it.

+### Documentation

+The `npm run doc:generate` command can be used to execute the script to generate the documentation in the `apiDoc` folder.
+Here's an example of the resulting documentation: [ApiDoc](https://rawgit.com/geekuillaume/nodejs-api-kickstarter/master/apiDoc/index.html).

+You should look at the dedicated [README](misc/internals/docsComponents/README.md) for more information.

 ## Troubleshooting

 ### I need to reauth after restarting my server